 There are loads of good cameras for YouTube out there.
 For nearly 5 years I used a Logitech c920 webcam to make my YouTube videos.
 However, you don’t need to get a special ‘YouTube camera’.
-In fact, since 2012 I have made thousands of videos and most of those was with a webcam or my trusty smartphone.
+In fact, since 2012 I have made thousands of videos and most of those were with a webcam or my trusty smartphone.
 YES – A SMARTPHONE!
-Your Android or iPhone has a very powerful camera that even at its “worst” is 5MP (mega pixels).
-This can be used to great affect for Instagram selfies, tweet out your feelings on the latest viral trend and MAKING VIDEOS!
+Your Android or iPhone has a very powerful camera that even at its “worst” is 5MP (megapixels).
+This can be used to great effect for Instagram selfies, tweet out your feelings on the latest viral trend and MAKING VIDEOS!

 While it’s not critical that your first videos are super polished and professional right out of the gate, it is possible to make a better first impression by adding a slick intro scene at the start to show that you’re serious about your craft.